programminghistorian/jekyll/lessons/working-with-web-pages.md

 ```

 Because we are using the printable version there is a lot less than most
 web pages have, but there is still more than we need.
-Don’t worry; you
+Don't worry; you
 will soon learn how to remove that excess markup.

 ### Saving a Local Copy of a Web Page

 Given what you already know about writing to files, it is quite easy to
 modify the above program so that it writes the contents of the
-webContent string to a local file on our computer rather than to the
+*webContent* string to a local file on our computer rather than to the
-“Command Output” pane.
+"Command Output" pane.
 Copy the following program into Komodo Edit, save
 it as `save-webpage.py` and execute it.
 Using the `File -> Open File`
 command in Firefox, open the file on your hard drive that it creates
 (`obo-t17800628-33.html`) to confirm that your saved copy is the same as